-Federal trial for former officers charged in George Floyd’s killing set for August
+Federal arraignment for former officers charged in George Floyd’s killing set for July

 It was not immediately clear if Chauvin would be tried separately on the federal charges.
 His attorney, Eric Nelson, did not immediately respond to a request for comment.

-Thomas Plunkett, an attorney for Kueng, declined to comment.
-Attorneys for Lane and Thao did not respond to requests for comment.
+Thomas Plunkett, an attorney for Kueng, and Robert Paule, an attorney for Thao, declined to comment.
+Earl Gray, who is representing Thomas Lane, did not respond to a request for comment.

 The federal indictment alleges Chauvin violated Floyd’s right to be free from unreasonable seizure and from unreasonable force by a police officer.
-Kueng and Thao were charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin pressed his knees into Floyd’s neck and back.
+Kueng and Thao were charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin knelt on Floyd’s neck and back.
 All four officers were charged with failing to render medical aid to Floyd.

 “Specifically, the defendants saw George Floyd lying on the ground in clear need of medical care and willfully failed to aid Floyd, thereby acting with deliberate indifference to a substantial risk of harm to Floyd,” the indictment read.